Table of Contents

 Fixing Surface Damage

 Every day wear and tear can leave your ceiling looking less than perfect.
 Minor cracks, flaking paint, or even just the humidity in the air can take their toll on your ceiling.
 Over time, these start as a few small problems and grow into a surface that looks old and neglected.
-Skim coating can help hide these unsightly damages and refresh your ceiling without needing a replacement.
+Skim coating can help hide these unsightly damages and refresh your ceiling without needing a replacement, or worse, a full drywall or water damage repair.

 Removing Old Textures